MikroElektronika/mikrosdk_click_v2/clicks/color16/details.md

 ## Example Description

-> This example demonstrates the use of Color 16 click by reading and displaying the values from all 14 channels.
+> This example demonstrates the use of Color 16 Click by reading and displaying the values from all 14 channels.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c